How to Export Zwift ZWO Workouts Without Rebuilding Them Manually

 - You have some ZWO workouts, but the rest of the plan is in a spreadsheet

-- You generated the season plan with AI and only want a few key sessions preserved as ZWO
+- You generated the season plan with AI and want key bike or run sessions exported as ZWO

 - You want the whole plan on TrainingPeaks without manually rebuilding each day